DaDevFox/KC_ReskinEngine/Guide.md

 - [Structure of the Engine](https://docs.unity3d.com/2018.2/Documentation/Manual/AssetWorkflow.html)
 - [Editor Interfaces](https://docs.unity3d.com/2018.2/Documentation/Manual/UsingTheEditor.html)

+**(If you have never heard of the Untiy Editor or have heard of it but have no idea what it is, I very strongly reccommend you at least glance over all three)**

-> If you are looking for any kind of tutorials on the Unity Editor I recommend you read through the [Official Unity Documentation](https://docs.unity3d.com/2018.2/Documentation/Manual/UnityOverview.html) for that subject; it's fairly comprehensive in most areas, especially regarding the interface of the editor.
+> Also, if you are looking for any kind of tutorials on anything about the Unity Editor I recommend you read through the [Official Unity Documentation](https://docs.unity3d.com/2018.2/Documentation/Manual/UnityOverview.html) for that subject; it's fairly comprehensive in most areas, especially regarding the interface of the editor.

 # Ease of Use

 ## How much code is necessary?

 In the layers diagram all of the red bubbles are code and everything in the Unity layer is done through the UI of the Unity Editor.
 The entirety of the Unity layer eventually feeds into one red bubble labelled 'Mod Files'.
-This is the body of your mod and it is automatically generated and will automatically function when subscribed or locally downloaded; so you don't even need to open it.
+This is the body of your mod and it is automatically generated and will automatically function when subscribed to via Steam or locally downloaded; so you don't even need to open it.
 Therefore in the absolute minimalist sense, you don't ever need to even open a code editor, much less write code.

 The `Human-Made Code` bubble is, of course, optional but if you do want to write code either in addition to the Unity Tool's generated code or just entirely to make the mod by yourself, I suggest you look through the [API Reference](https://github.com/DaDevFox/KCReskinEngine/blob/master/API_Reference.md) and the [KC Mod Tutorial](https://modtutorial.kingdomsandcastles.com/).